***COVID-19 Virus Update***

 Do you have a great idea about information technology?
 Let us know!
 Submit your idea today!

-- For additional testing opportunities, such as the GED test and other paper-based testing, please see the offerings from UNT Counseling and Testing Services at Chestnut Hall.
+- For additional testing opportunities, such as the GRE and another paper-based testing, please see the offerings from UNT Counseling and Testing Services at Chestnut Hall.

 - If you are a non-UNT student who needs to take an exam for your college, university or training program, that service is provided by the UNT Counseling and Testing Services department.